eflautt/ga-data-science/lessons/lesson-6/readme.md

     print
 ```
 **Check:**
 * Out of the four, which model performed the best?
-* Out of the four, which model performed the worst?
+The worst?

 <a name="ind-practice1"></a>